Czirion/Zamia-bacterial-BGCs/README.md

 (The list of `bracken_kraken.report`s only contains the selected MAGs with high quality)

 Copy the `metadatos.csv` file to `taxonomia_mags/` to be able to use Phyloseq.
 The Phyloseq script can be found in `phyloseq_mags.Rmd` in this repository.
-To see a Knited version of it download `phyloseq_mags.html` and open it with a browser.
+To see a Knited version click [here](https://czirion.github.io/Zamia-bacterial-BGCs/phyloseq_mags.html).

 ## Genomic data base construction